The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.

 “Fucking stranger again,” Tyler whispered, keeping his voice low as not to disturb his lover.

 Tyler placed his arm around his partner, falling into a calming embrace to ease his mind away from the recurring nightmare.
 It was always the same theme.
 Tyler would be running away from a tall man in a dark suit, like something from the 1920s, and every time, this stranger would catch him and graphically kill him.
 The locations and deaths would vary, but the figure was persistent.
-Tyler’s partner had shrugged it off as him playing too many video games, but Tyler felt there was something more to the cause.
+Tyler’s partner had shrugged it off as him playing too many video games, but Tyler felt there was something more to it.
 He thought it might be a result of anxiety from his new job and the world crisis.

 “Take a seat,” bus driver ordered.